 Blueberry Muffins are made with tangy buttermilk and delicious blueberries for a yummy breakfast muffin topped with a sugary butter crumble.

-Blueberry Muffins is the perfect accompaniment to a hot mug of coffee and makes a great on-the-go breakfast.
+Blueberry Muffins are the perfect accompaniment to a hot mug of coffee and makes a great on-the-go breakfast.
 I love the way the plump blueberries burst with juice and that sugary crumb topping, now that’s where it’s at!

 Blueberry season is upon us here in Maine and those juicy little berries are bountiful and blue and I just want to make ALL the things with them!
 Including my Blueberry Barbecue Sauce and about a million batches of these Blueberry Muffins because they are THAT good!